elena-krismer/Project_FASTQtrimmer/Report/Report.md

 | [write_summary()](https://github.com/elena-krismer/Project_FASTQtrimmer/blob/master/fastqtrimmer_features.py)   | *O(1)* |

 *Table 2* Big O analysis in the main functions of the program.
 Where n is the number of lines, and m the length of the read.
-*Note*: This table only represents the an overview over the O-complexity.
+*Note*: This table only represents an overview of the O-complexity.

 O(n + 1 + n + 2n + n + n + n + 1) = *O(n)*

 The length of a read, has a minor impact on the running time, thus can be ignored.
-The major factor for an linear increase in runtime is the number of lines (n).
+The major factor for a linear increase in runtime is the number of lines (n)

 ### 6.2.
 Further Insights